daltskin/PowerBIGateway/README.md

 ### Gateway admins not being added

+You may find that when specifying additional gateway admins they are not applied - this will be appear in the log as "Warning!
+Data Gateway admin user not added".
+If this happens, you can re-run just the CustomScriptExtension again by tainting the Terraform resource:

+`terraform taint azurerm_virtual_machine_extension.pbi_gateway_install`

+Then apply the terraform again, this doesn't need to re-provision the VM again so won't take long, it will just execute the scripts within the CustomScriptExtension.

+### Gateway not created

-You may find that when specifying multiple gateway admins as a parameter, the admin access is only applied to the first specified GUID.
-If this happens, first try deleting the gateway manually in the portal by hovering over the cluster and moving your cursor to the right-hand side until three dots appear:
+If the Power BI Data Gateway fails to be created, it maybe because one has already been provisioned with the same name.
+You can try deleting the gateway manually in the portal by hovering over the cluster and moving your cursor to the right-hand side until three dots appear:

 ![image](docs/pbigateway-remove.png)